-Continue upgrading citywide irrigation systems to ensure compliance with the Model Water Efficient Landscape Ordinance (AB 1881).
+Continue upgrading citywide irrigation systems to ensure AB-1881 compliance.
 Work with the Information Technology Department and Calsense to upgrade the Calsense Central Controllers system throughout the City where feasible.

-Status: The professional services agreement with the consulting firm for the irrigation audits of select parks was approved on June 8, 2020.
+Status: Staff is working with the consulting firm Summers Murphy & Partners (SMP) to get a proposal to audit all the parks, green belts, city facilities, and medians.
 Staff is continuing to work with Information Technology (IT) staff to upgrade existing central controller system's capability and compatibility with the newest Calsense software.